hamlet-io/executor-bash/README.md

 ```

 The following environment variables should be set to align with the location of the local clone

+To update the executor run a `git pull` from the directory where you have cloned the executor

 ##### Mandatory Variables